ENERGY & ENVIRONMENT MANAGEMENT IN STEEL SECTOR

 Government of Japan through Ministry of Economy Trade & Industry provides funds i.e as Overseas Development Aid (ODA) under its Green Aid Plan (GAP) through Department of Economic Affairs in GOI for setting up of energy efficient, environment friendly projects known as Model Projects in various sectors including steel.
 These projects are routed through and managed by NEDO (New Energy & industrial technology Development Organisation), Japan.
 Ministry of Steel is coordinating the projects undertaken in the iron & steel sector.
 So far the following three projects have been commissioned, two at Tata Steel and one project at RINL.

 Further, one more Model Project viz.
 Energy Monitoring and Management System at ISP Burnpur, SAIL is under implementation.

 The major wastes produced in integrated steel plants include BF Iron Slag Steel Melting Shop (SMS) Slag accounting for nearly more than half a ton for each ton of steel produced in ISPs.
 Most of the steel plants are utilising 100% of the iron slag produced (mostly in cement making and some portion as aggregate, both of which are permitted in BIS or IRC Standards Specifications) while others are closer to reach the 100% utilization.

 The utilisation of SMS (particularly LD) slag is limited due to its

-Government of India has submitted India’s Intended Nationally Determined Contributions (INDCs) to reduce the emissions intensity of its GDP by 33 to 35 percent by the year 2030 from the level of the year 2005.
-Accordingly, Ministry of Steel has submitted INDCs for iron and steel in sector to MOEF&CC to reduce GHG emission by adopting clean and green technologies
+Government of India has submitted India’s Nationally Determined Contributions (INDCs) to reduce the emissions intensity of its GDP by 33 to 35 percent by the year 2030 from the level of the year 2005.
+Accordingly, Ministry of Steel has submitted NDCs for iron and steel in sector to MOEF&CC to reduce GHG emission by adopting clean and green technologies